 Maybe you’re in the process of designing your business website.
 Or, maybe you’ve decided to launch a blog.
 Whatever the reason, you know that you want to create high-quality content that’s going to help influence visitors to take action.

-Whether your business offers a service or a physical product, well-crafted copy is an important SEO tool that helps to drive qualified traffic to you — serving as a lead generation tool.
+Whether your business offers a service or a physical product, having a keyword planner and well-crafted copy are important SEO tools that help to drive qualified traffic to you — serving as a lead generation tool.
 But to achieve that goal, you need to be intentional with your content development strategy.
-And that starts with proper keyword research and implementation.
+And that starts with proper keyword research, completing a keyword planner and implementation.

 What Is Keyword Research?